-The number of rape offences has shown an increasing trend since 2000/01 with 2022/23 recording the highest level in the data series more than five times that recorded in 2000/01.
-The largest single increase occurred between 2020/21 and 2021/22; further background information is provided below.
+The number of rape offences has shown an increasing trend since 2000/01 with 2022/23 recording the highest level in the data series, more than five times that recorded in 2000/01.
+The largest single increase occurred between 2020/21 and 2021/22.
+Further background information on recording rape offences is provided below.